GhostWriters/DockSTARTer/docs/basics/faq.md

 `bash -c "$(curl -fsSL https://get.dockstarter.com)"` `sudo reboot`

 After the reboot is complete, SSH back to your host using your user account and run `ds`, type your password and select "Configuration".
 Select "Set Global Variables" and select "No" on the next prompt.
 The only thing we recommend changing is the `PGID` to `Use System 100`.
 On the next screen, please take note of the path that starts with `/srv/dev-disk-by-label-XXX`.
-You are going to want to remember this path to set your `appdata`, `shared`, `media` and `downloads` folder to that path, for instance: `/srv/dev-disk-by-label-DS/appdata/`, `/srv/dev-disk-by-label-DS/media/movies`, etc.
+You are going to want to remember this path to set your `appdata`, `storage`, `media` and `downloads` folder to that path, for instance: `/srv/dev-disk-by-label-DS/appdata/`, `/srv/dev-disk-by-label-DS/media/movies`, etc.